CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-Allows developers to make changes to code then merge them into another branch
+It's a way for developers to submit their work for review and discussion before it's integrated into the main codebase.